 And when we take that bread, we remember how he gave his body for the salvation of our souls.
-And we take this cup and we drink it.
-And when we do, we remember that our sins have been covered by the blood of Jesus, that we have entered into a covenant relationship with God that is based on his mercy poured out for the many for the forgiveness of our sins.
+We take this cup and we drink it.
+When we do, we remember that our sins have been covered by the blood of Jesus, that we have entered into a covenant relationship with God that is based on his mercy poured out for the many for the forgiveness of our sins.
 And then, so then we get to verse 29, and Jesus says, “I tell you, I will not drink again of this fruit of the vine until that day when I drink it new with you in my father’s kingdom.”

 This Lord’s supper.
 Oh, the Lord’s supper is a meal of anticipation because we celebrate this meal now, but we know there’s coming a day when we will see Jesus’ face and we will drink this cup with him in his father’s kingdom.
 This is why Paul, when he’s giving instructions about the Lord shopper, in 1 Corinthians chapter 11 says, “When we take this supper, we proclaim the Lord’s death until he comes.”
 The picture is, this is not the end.
 Jesus is going to the cross here in Matthew chapter 26, but he knows there’s a feast that’s coming.
 There’s a banquet that’s coming in the future for all who’ve trusted in him.
 He is coming back eventually and we are going to feast with him in his father’s kingdom.

 This Verse Reminds Us to Celebrate on Sundays